lucasnfe/p5-sheet-music/README.md

 - ~~Display measures in custom locations~~.
 - Display measure number.
 - Display and edit tempo (bpm).
-- Highligh a note when it is played.
+- ~~Highlight a note when it is played~~.
 - Add/Remove staff.
 - Join two staffs to make a grand staff.
 - Read constants from a json config file.
 - Record notes from MIDI controller.
 - Print to pdf.